yhranik/fe-interview-problem-solving/README.md

+# Elemy Front End Problem Solving App

+This repository has a template app used for problem solving.
-This is an interview problem solving app.
-We have a simple canvas setup and should ask candidate to build 3 parts of additional requirements on top of it
+We have a simple NextJS canvas setup and will be guided through a set of problems to resolve during the interview.